 Bend is a small but beautiful city huddled around the Deschutes River, the high-desert plateau, and tucked between the peaks of the Cascade Mountain range.
 With marvelous biking trails, water sports, ski resorts, alpine lakes, ponderosa pines, thermal waters, and plenty of greenery to explore, Bend is the perfect place for outdoor activities, whether you’re an adventurer or just looking to unwind.

-Looking to get lost discovering what to do in Bend?
+Looking to get lost discovering what to do on your vacation?
 Get to know Central Oregon’s hidden treasures with this ultimate guide to the best places to visit in Bend, OR.

 Best places to visit in Bend, OR